kenpachisparks/playwrightExploration/README.md

 # playwrightExploration
-This is a repository to help expand more of my playwright and pytest skills for future roles.
+This is a repository to help show organization and how to repurpose functions for multiple test purposes.